 “HIV updated instantly!!!”

-I am Dorothy Gingo, working on this report with Victor Urio.
 We are both Paediatrics Residents in Makerere University College of Health Sciences.
-Dorothy is a Ugandan, while Victor is Tanzanian by nationality.
+I am Ugandan, while my colleague is Tanzanian by nationality.

 We expected to learn more about HIV prevention, management protocols, and future prospects.
 These expectations were met during the PentaTr@ining course!